What to expect:

 Mode of action

-Increased exercise also contributes to calorie deficit as calories are used for physical movement.5 Regular bouts of aerobic exercise can also reduce blood pressure and blood lipids which are obesity-related risks.5 However, physical activity alone has been shown to have limited benefit in weight loss without calorie restriction.5 Therefore a combination approach is best.
+Increased exercise also contributes to calorie deficit as calories are used for physical movement.5 Regular bouts of aerobic exercise can also reduce blood pressure and hyperlipidaemia which are obesity-related risks.5 However, physical activity alone has been shown to have limited benefit in weight loss without calorie restriction.5 Therefore, a combination approach is best.

-Behaviour change therapy works by setting realistic goals and self-monitoring.
-Counter-intuitively, this is a holistic approach that recognises that multiple factors outside of behaviour contribute to obesity such as genetics and hormonal influences.5 That’s why behavioural therapy aims to set specific goals within a range that an individual can realistically reach.5 Regular self-monitoring has consistently been linked to both short- and long-term weight loss and this is incorporated into behavioural therapy.5 Crucially through cognitive restructuring, psychological triggers can be modified so that patients can overcome unhealthy eating habits.5
+Behavioural change therapy works by setting realistic goals and self-monitoring.
+Counter-intuitively, this is a holistic approach which recognises that multiple factors outside of behaviour contribute to obesity, such as genetics and hormonal influences.
+That’s why behavioural therapy aims to set specific goals within a range that an individual can realistically reach.5 Regular self-monitoring has consistently been linked to both short and long-term weight loss and this is incorporated into behavioural therapy.5 Crucially, through cognitive restructuring, psychological triggers can be modified so that patients can overcome unhealthy eating habits.5

-- Rebound weight gain: Lifestyle interventions may not be always sufficient to maintain weight loss.6, 7 In fact, studies show that in the long-term, weight gain can increase.
+- Rebound weight gain: Lifestyle interventions are not always sufficient to maintain weight loss.8, 9 In fact, studies show that in the long-term, weight loss is not sustained and there is instead weight gain compared to the initial weight.
 Mann et al. (2007) completed a review of randomised control trials of patients on calorie-restricting diets.
-The results showed that, in the long term, between one to two-thirds of those on such a diet regained more weight than they originally lost on their diets.6
+The results showed that, in the long term, between one to two-thirds of those on such a diet regained more weight than they originally lost on their diets.8

 To learn more about diet difficulties, visit ‘Why don’t diets work?’.